explodecomputer/wits/README.md

 - Whole genome methods (`whole_genome`)
 - Mendelian randomisation (`mr`)

+The guide to each of the practicals are in the README files in each of the respective directories.
+Slides and references for the course can be downloaded from [here](https://drive.google.com/drive/u/0/#folders/0B0M1NAJdjSe4eXVtNnAxaWxUY00).

-First thing to do is clone it into your home directory.
+To get set up, first thing to do is clone it into your home directory.
 Log on to the cluster and type:

     git clone https://github.com/explodecomputer/wits.git